DhanteyUD/DhanteyUD/README.md

 ---

-I am a passionate full stack web developer, a freelance software engineer and product designer from Nigeria.
+I am a passionate software engineer, a freelance product designer and a blockchain enthusiast.
 My passion for software lies in brainstorming ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from open-source community and I love how collaboration and knowledge sharing happens through open-source.